Site logo

 • Going through our internal URLs to fix poorly done internal links

-Remember, if you need us to do a thorough SEO audit of your website, don’t hesitate to reach out.
-The most common reasons why canonicalization errors happen include excessive duplication and poor internal linking practices.
-We can do a deep dive into your website to help you investigate these technical issues today.
+Remember, if you need us to do a thorough SEO audit of your website, don’t hesitate to contact us.
+The most common reasons for canonicalization errors are excessive duplication and poor internal linking practices.
+Today, we can investigate these technical issues by diving deeply into your affiliate marketing website.

 Comments